yfancc20/MySQL-Slave-Status/README.md

 Normally, SLAVE will block if it encounter some unexpected errors when it syncs with MASTER.
 This can help sending the email of the status.

 ## Function
-1. Automatically send mail
+1. Automatically sending mail
-2. Monthly report check
+2. Monthly report checking

 ## Usage
 1. Create a user for showing status only.